MLS Campbell, Real Estate in Campbell, CA

-In 1925, John Ainsley and his wife, Alcinda, built a stately traditional English thatched cottage on 83 acres of land at the crossroads of what are now Hamilton and Bascom Avenues.
+In 1925, John Ainsley and his wife, Alcinda, built a stately traditional English thatched cottage on 83 acres of land at the crossroads of what is now Hamilton and Bascom Avenues.
 In 1990, the house was loaded onto a flatbed truck and relocated to Grant Street near downtown Campbell to make way for eBay and other commercial properties as well as for much-needed housing.
 The Ainsley House was placed on the National Register of Historic Places in 2005.
 Docent-led tours of the home are available and every holiday season, the home is decorated and holds a formal afternoon tea.

 Ahead of his time, Ainsley did much for his employees, including offering hot lunches for his workers, on-site Kindergarten for their children, and a nurse to provide first aid and medical assistance.
 In 1912, Ainsley bought more land to the east of the railroad tracks, constructing cottages for his workers to combat the housing shortage that occurred each year during the height of the fruit processing season.

 By 1929, the JC Ainsley Packing Company employed 750 workers during peak season.
-The cannery produced 300,000 cases of fruit each year, the majority of was shipped to Ainsley’s native Britain.
+The cannery produced 300,000 cases of fruit each year, the majority of which was shipped to Ainsley’s native Britain.

 In anticipation of a post-war demand for housing, in 1945 the Ainsley Company subdivided a significant portion of its land, designating it specifically for those who had fought in World War II.
 With surrounding cities beginning to encroach upon it, Campbell residents supported the idea of unification, and in 1952, the newly formed city of Campbell was officially incorporated.
 Within a short timeframe, it had blossomed from Mission grazing land to a town of 5,000 that was vital to the fruit growing and shipping industry.